-The peripheral nerves include the nerves outside your brain and spinal cord such as nerves of the face, arms, legs and torso.
-These peripheral nerves communicate between the brain and muscles, skin, and internal organs with electrical signals.
+The peripheral nerves include the nerves outside the brain and spinal cord such as nerves of the face, arms, legs and torso.
+These peripheral nerves use electrical signals to communicate between the brain and muscles, skin, and internal organs.

 When damaged, peripheral nerves can't communicate properly.
 There are many diseases that can damage the peripheral nerves.
 Examples include: